dgraph-io/pydgraph/README.md

 In such cases, you can set the keyword argument `commit_now=True` to indicate that the mutation must be immediately committed.

-Keyword argument `ignore_index_conflict=True` can be used to not run conflict detection over the index, which would decrease the number of transaction conflicts and aborts.
-However, this would come at the cost of potentially inconsistent upsert operations.

 ### Run a query

 You can run a query by calling `Txn#query(string)`.
 You will need to pass in a